 Check the Height Remember that you’ll have to reach any controls that are at the top of your dryer when it’s stacked atop the washer, so ensure that the dryer you choose has accessible function buttons that aren’t located along a back ridge of the dryer.
 This may make it hard to reach, especially if you’re on the shorter side.

 Know Your Dryer There are various types of dryers available based on how they’re powered and how they vent off heat.
-Gas dryers use gas to power their functions, while electrically powered dryers will use a 220V connection.
+Gas dryers use gas to power their functions, while electrically powered dryers will use a 220V connection (with the exception of Miele heat pump dryers).
 Vented dryers connect via hose to a vent in your laundry space which leads outside, venting hot and moist air from the dryer into the outside air and away from your home.
 Ventless dryers use a condenser to get rid of excess moisture, and do not require a vent or connection hose.
 Ideally, you’ll want to go with a vented dryer because they’re easier to find and do a better job of drying your clothes quickly and effectively.

 Get Prepped No one likes to bring home new appliances only to find out they have to run to the hardware store for additional parts before they can get set up.
 Save yourself the trouble by purchasing all the parts you’ll need ahead of time.
 This could include intake hoses, a dryer ventkit, a 220V electric cord and a Y-adapter if you’re dryer has a steam function and needs access to a water pipeline.

 Don’t Forget the Hinges Take note of which direction your washer and dryer doors swing open.
 Some have reversible hinges to swing either direction based on the needs of your space, but others do not.
 Make sure that your space will allow you to actually open your washer and dryer doors and take clothes in or pull them out.